 In the state of Florida, the insurer of the at-fault driver pays for the damage to all vehicles in the collision.
 However, if anyone was injured in the accident, each driver must file a claim with his or her own insurance.
 This is because all drivers are required to carry Personal Injury Protection (PIP) insurance.

-Click to contact our personal injury lawyers today.
+Click to contact our Fort Lauderdale personal injury lawyers today.

 How Much Does Insurance Pay for a Total Loss?